Very few actors in the world today have the uncanny ability to make audiences believe anything that they see on the silver screen.

 $136,771,683

-Even though Ryan Gosling didn't have a significant part to play in this biographical sports drama, it did mark his first major film acting credit.
+Although Ryan Gosling played a relatively minor role in this biographical sports drama, "Remember the Titans" marked a significant milestone as his first major film acting credit.

 DramaSport